gpt-engineer-org/gptengineer.app/README.md

 ## What's next

 We are soon:
-- Adding full stack capabilities (database read/write, auth, LLM APIs – file your own feature requests)
+- Adding full stack capabilities
+    - Database read/write, auth, LLM APIs...
+We will prioritise according to feature requests in this repo.
-- Announcing the full team and company behind the product gptengineer.app
+- Announcing the team and company behind the product gptengineer.app